bradj00/multi-sig-wallet/README.md

 You will need a browser web3 wallet such as Metamask to interact with the dApp.

-Set your MetaMask to the Mumbai Testnet and a live demo can be viewed at: https://multi-sig-dev.herokuapp.com/
+Set your MetaMask to the Polygon Mumbai Testnet and a live demo can be viewed at: https://multi-sig-dev.herokuapp.com/

 ![alt text](https://github.com/bradj00/multi-sig-wallet/blob/master/public/screenshots/Proposals.png?raw=true)
 ![alt text](https://github.com/bradj00/multi-sig-wallet/blob/master/public/screenshots/Treasury.png?raw=true)